Having property in another country and being an absent property owner is not so easy. Worse, it can easily turn into a disaster.

 4. Property loss – squatters

-You haven’t paid your property taxes, cleaned your land or kept up with your fence.
-It clearly shows you are an absent property owner and you run the risk of getting squatters.
-Once that happens, it will take you a lifetime to get your property back, if you ever do.
+You haven’t paid your property taxes, cleaned your land, or maintained your fence.
+It clearly shows you are an absent property owner, and you run the risk of getting squatters.
+Once that happens, it will take you a lifetime to get your property back if you ever do.

 5. Non-paying tenants